To answer the question ‘what is professional negligence?’ we first need a simple definition of professional negligence:

 As you would imagine, it helps to have an expert claim assessment from a solicitor who knows the law, and the ins and outs of the court system, in the field where the solicitor’s negligence occurred.

 Donoghue Solicitors are experienced compensation claims solicitors who specialise in accident claims and actions against the police.
-We can give an expert view on these types of cases, and also in matters where criminal solicitors have been negligent.
-We also have access to the necessary experts to help value your claim.
+We can give an expert view on these types of cases and have access to the necessary experts to help value your claim.

 This deals with the third part of the definition.
 The second part of the definition is what makes professional negligence different and more complicated in law.